Rrtk2/bioinformatics-and-systems-biology/README.md

 [![GitHub License](https://img.shields.io/github/license/Rrtk2/bioinformatics-and-systems-biology)](https://github.com/Rrtk2/bioinformatics-and-systems-biology/blob/master/LICENSE.md) [![GitHub Watches](https://img.shields.io/github/watchers/Rrtk2/bioinformatics-and-systems-biology.svg?style=social&label=Watch&maxAge=2592000)](https://github.com/Rrtk2/bioinformatics-and-systems-biology/watchers)

 ## Read this readme!
 It contains usefull information how to share, contribute and use the project.

-## What is this project about
 This is the folder to contribute bioinformatics related scripts and documentation to speed up progress in coding and research.

 ## Project structure
 #### Status of project